viamrobotics/docs/docs/tutorials/control/scuttle-gamepad.md

 You will need the following to complete this tutorial:

 - A wheeled rover, configured with a [base component](/components/base/) on the [Viam app](https://app.viam.com/)
   - [Setting up a SCUTTLE with Viam](/tutorials/configure/scuttlebot/) is a good place to start if you haven't already configured your base.
     This tutorial uses a [SCUTTLE rover](https://www.scuttlerobot.org/shop/) as an example but you complete this tutorial using a different rover.
-- [EasySMX ESM-9101 Wireless Controller](https://droix.net/product/easysmx-esm-9101/) or a similar gamepad and dongle
+- [EasySMX ESM-9101 Wireless Controller](https://droix.net/product/easysmx-esm-9101/) or a similar gamepad and dongle.
+  This is the controller that comes with the SCUTTLE rover.

 {{<video webm_src="/tutorials/videos/scuttledemos_gamepad.webm" mp4_src="/tutorials/videos/scuttledemos_gamepad.mp4" alt="Controlling a SCUTTLE Robot using a Bluetooth gamepad" poster="/tutorials/scuttlebot/scuttledemos_gamepad.jpg">}}

+## Hardware setup

+Plug the gamepad Bluetooth dongle into a USB port on the rover's [board](/components/board/).
+Turn on power to the rover.

 ## Add the controller to the rover's config